 Key Stage 4

-In Key Stage 4 the boys are placed in 5 sets by ability and are prepared for the OCR Higher level Mathematics examination (3301), this has grades A*-D available.
-There are two papers sat at the end of the course, each two hours long one with, and one without, calculators.
+In Key Stage 4 the boys are placed in 5 sets by ability and are prepared for the AQA Higher/foundation level Mathematics examination (8300), this has grades 9-1 available.
+There are three papers sat at the end of the course, each 1 hour 45 minutes long one without calculators, and two with calculators.
 In addition the top set is also given the opportunity to study Additional Mathematics.
 Boys are provided with a textbook in class and a separate homework book, which in most classes also contains a CD on which explanation of all topics can be found.
 Homework is set once a week to provide valuable practice and reinforcement of work.

 The work covered in Key Stage 4 matches exactly with the GCSE syllabus.
 The schemes of work vary between the sets with the higher groups covering work to a greater depth, the precise order in which topics are tackled will also vary.
-A full copy of the syllabus can be found on the OCR website.(www.ocr.org.uk) but the general areas covered are as follows: Number; fractions and percentages; ratio and proportion; shape; Algebra; Pythagoras and trigonometry; constructions; powers, standard form and surds; statistics; real-life graphs; similarity; linear graphs and equations; probability; dimensional analysis, variation; limits of accuracy; inequalities and regions; vectors; transformation of graphs; proof.
+The general areas covered are as follows: Number; fractions and percentages; ratio and proportion; shape; Algebra; Pythagoras and trigonometry; constructions; powers, standard form and surds; statistics; real-life graphs; similarity; linear graphs and equations; probability; dimensional analysis, variation; limits of accuracy; inequalities and regions; vectors; transformation of graphs; proof.

 Key Stage 5

-In the Sixth form (Key Stage 5) pupils, both boys and girls, who choose to study the subject at Carre's are prepared for the following OCR A-level exams
+In the Sixth form (Key Stage 5) year 13 pupils, both boys and girls, who choose to study the subject at Carre's are currently preparing for the OCR following A-level exams: